HusseinAbdow/ChatterApp-backend/README.md

 This project is a conceptual clone of Twitter, built from scratch without utilizing any of Twitter's APIs or developer tools, designed solely as a personal exploration of social media platform development.
 It is not intended for commercial use, financial gain, or any form of ownership, and is purely a non-profit, educational endeavor.

+The project is still ongoing and will continue to be updated with new features and improvements.

 FOR EDUCATIONAL PURPOSE ONLY!!

 A Twitter-inspired social media backend built with Spring Boot.
 Handles user accounts, posts, likes, comments, and personalized feeds.